Team Contact Information:Denver Nuggets

 Head Athletic Trainer

-Dan Shimensky enters his ninth season with the Denver Nuggets and his second as Head Athletic Trainer.
+Dan Shimensky enters his 10th season with the Denver Nuggets and his third as Head Athletic Trainer.
 He is responsible for coordinating the treatment and rehabilitation of all injuries and is responsible for the team’s travel.

 Shimensky served as the Assistant Athletic Trainer/Assistant Strength and Conditioning Coach for the previous seven seasons before moving into his current role.
 During this time he served as an executive committee member representing the Western Conference Assistant Athletic Trainers during the 2013-2014 NBA season.